Omegapy/My-Academics-Portfolio/Programming-2-CSC372/Critical-Thinking-5/README.md

 ⚠️ My notes:
 -	I got permission from Dr. Cooper to use the JavaFX library to display the program outputs.
 -	I also got permission to use recursion until a button is clicked instead of until five numbers are entered by the user.
 -	I added my own icon to the window frame – logo.png
 -	For the source code please see GroceryCalculator.java.

 -----------------------------------------------------------------------------------------------------------------------------

 Program Description:
-The program is a small Java program that calculates the surface area and volume of Sphere, Cone, and Cylinder shaped objects.
+Grocery Price Calculator is a small JavaFX program that calculates the total sum of user-inputted grocery prices.
+It calculates the total cost using recursion
-It uses JavaFX to create a simple GUI that displays the surface area and volume of these shapes.

 -----------------------------------------------------------------------------------------------------------------------------